adriacb/RB_ESP32_Schedule/README.md

 </p>

 Basically we read data from our ESP32 through MQTT (Message Queue Telemetry Transport) protocol with the help of our RaspberryPi.
-We use VCN viewer to connect to our RaspberryPi and to control Node-Red server.
-In this way we can read data using Node-Red and push it into our DDBB with the help of Python libraries.
+We use VCN viewer to connect to our RaspberryPi, in this way we can read data using Node-Red and push it into our DDBB with the help of Python libraries.

 ## Requirements